dlt-hub/dlt/docs/website/docs/examples/chess_production/index.md

 We'll learn how to:

-- Examining packages after they have been loaded.
+- Inspecting packages after they have been loaded.
-- Reloading load information, schema updates, and traces.
+- Loading back load information, schema updates, and traces.
 - Triggering notifications in case of schema evolution.
 - Using context managers to independently retry pipeline stages.
 - Run basic tests utilizing sql_client and normalize_info.

 ## Init pipeline